transcultural

 Water roads in the Wheel

-In the elementary field ‘water’ three icons have been placed that characterize wisdom roads as the natural movement and cosmic laws following ways of life.
+In the elementary field ‘water’ three icons have been placed that characterize wisdom roads as the natural movement of ‘go with the flow’ as well as the cosmic laws following ways of life (such as astrology).

-These meandering wisdom roads can, for example, be recognized within: Confucian; Dao; and Sufi currents.
+These meandering wisdom roads can still be found as wisdom from within, as well as, for example, be recognized in wisdom traditions such as: Confucian; Dao; and Sufi movements.

 water wegen